Mayer-Cloud-Solutions/martinmayer.tech.jekyll/_posts/retain-more-developers-by-enabling-progression-options.md

 #### 📈 Invest in your People

 Enabling the progression of your engineering team is essential to retaining great people.
-Promoting frequently and hiring internally first is a strategy you should consider, it allows you to:
+It allows you to:
+  - give people the opportunity to work towards the role and compensation they are seeking
   - identify and nurture your future leaders
   - develop people who are passionate about your products
   - create solid and cohesive teams